bartekbugala/allhtml-validator-cli/README.md

 ```
 --allfiles (works with --verbose)
 ```
+## Descritpion

-CLI for validating html using [validator.w3.org/nu](http://validator.w3.org/nu/)
+CLI for validating html using [validator.w3.org/nu](http://validator.w3.org/nu/) With new local file validatrion features

 Sends ```Page is valid```to ```STDOUT``` and exits with code 0 if page is valid.

 Sends ```Page is not valid``` to ```STDOUT``` and exits with code 1 if page is not valid.

 Sends ```Page not found``` to ```STDOUT``` and exits with code 1 if page is not found.

 ## Installation